Ansaru: 2009: Foundation

 Ansaru's exact origin is unclear, but it is known that the group emerged as a faction of Boko Haram, an extremist Islamist movement that launched an uprising against the Nigerian government in 2009.
-The initial rebellion failed, whereupon parts of the movement fled to Algeria and Somalia, where they found shelter among al-Qaeda-linked organizations like AQIM and al-Shabaab.
-Led by Khalid Barnawi (nom de guerre: "Abu Usamatal Ansari") and Abubakar Adam Kambar ("Abu Yasir"), two close associates of Boko Haram founder Mohammed Yusuf, these exiles became known as "Sahara Men", or "Yan Sahara" in Hausa.
+The initial rebellion failed, whereupon some of those involved in the movement fled to Algeria and Somalia, where they found shelter among al-Qaeda-linked organizations such as AQIM and al-Shabaab.
+Led by Khalid Barnawi (nom de guerre: "Abu Usamatal Ansari") and Abubakar Adam Kambar ("Abu Yasir"), two close associates of Boko Haram founder Mohammed Yusuf, the exiles became known as "Sahara Men", or "Yan Sahara" in Hausa.
 They forged close bonds with the al-Qaeda affiliates and trained with them, adopting their ideology and tactics.
-As result of these experiences, the "Sahara Men" became more sophisticated than the Boko Haram groups which had remained in Nigeria, and eventually came to criticize the latter's way to wage an insurgency.
+As result of those experiences, the "Sahara Men" became more sophisticated than the Boko Haram groups which had remained in Nigeria, and eventually came to criticize the latter's way of waging an insurgency.

 Having returned to Nigeria, Khalid Barnawi and Abubakar Adam Kambar disagreed with other Boko Haram commanders over the indiscriminate killing of civilians, urging a more concentrated effort against Western and high-profile targets.
-As result of these disagreements, Ansaru officially split from Boko Haram in January 2012.
+As result of those disagreements, Ansaru officially split from Boko Haram in January 2012.
 Khalid Barnawi denounced Boko Haram's actions as "inhuman to the Muslim Ummah".
 Ansaru became al-Qaeda's de facto branch in Nigeria, and even occasionally called itself "al-Qaeda in the Lands Beyond the Sahel".
 Ansaru elected Abubakar Adam Kambar as its first commander, but he was killed in August 2012, whereupon Khalid Barnawi became the group's leader.